Electric & Hybrid with Ford Motability

 With electric cars now available on the Ford Motability Scheme, there are some great options for you if you're considering electric power for your next Motability vehicle.

-We'll tell you what you need to know, what the benefits are, are we'll help extinguish some common misconceptions.
+We're here to help you navigate the exciting new landscape of Electric and Hybrid vehicles.
+We'll tell you what you need to know, what the benefits are, and we'll help extinguish some common misconceptions.

 There are many reasons to choose an electric Motability car over a petrol or diesel option, including low running costs, ease of driving as they’re all automatic and of reduced CO2 emissions.

-Coming Soon...
-New All-Electric Ford Explorer
+The New All-Electric Ford Explorer

 Adventure ready.
 Iconic design.
 Fast charging.
 With superior comfort and advanced driver assistance technology.
 The Explorer.
 Redefine the meaning of adventure.